By the end of this section, you will be able to:

 - The second most common plasma proteins are the globulins.
 A heterogeneous group, there are three main subgroups known as alpha, beta, and gamma globulins.
 The alpha and beta globulins transport iron, lipids, and the fat-soluble vitamins A, D, E, and K to the cells; like albumin, they also contribute to osmotic pressure.
 The gamma globulins are proteins involved in immunity and are better known as an antibodies or immunoglobulins.
 Although other plasma proteins are produced by the liver, immunoglobulins are produced by specialized leukocytes known as plasma cells.
 (Seek additional content for more information about immunoglobulins.)
 Globulins make up approximately 38 percent of the total plasma protein volume, in clinical levels of 1.0–1.5 g/dL blood.

-- The least abundant plasma protein is fibrinogen.
+- Fibrinogen is the third of the three major groups of plasma proteins.
 Like albumin and the alpha and beta globulins, fibrinogen is produced by the liver.
 It is essential for blood clotting, a process described later in this chapter.
 Fibrinogen accounts for about 7 percent of the total plasma protein volume, in clinical levels of 0.2–0.45 g/dL blood.

 Other Plasma Solutes